How often do you feel guilty? How often do you feel like you are not getting life right? How often does your life become what others want it to be?

 Guilt is not a simple emotion to live with.
-No-one wants to talk about it, no-one wants to admit having it and everyone avoids dealing with it.
+You don’t want to talk about it, you don’t want to admit having it and you want to avoid dealing with it.

 Abuse and Trauma (including self-harm and substance abuse)